Estimating Long-term Heterogeneous Dose-response Curve: Generalization Bound Leveraging Optimal Transport Weights: Related Work

-\textbf{Long-term Causal Inference} To date, a common approach to estimating long-term causal effects is based on short-term outcomes.
-By making an additional surrogacy assumption that short-term outcomes can mediate the full effect of treatment, \cite{athey2019surrogate} combines multiple short-term outcomes to robustly estimate the average long-term effects, \cite{cheng2021long} adapt RNN to learn the relationship between the short-term and long-term outcomes.
-However, the surrogacy assumption can be easily violated in practice.
-In this setting, \cite{kallus2020role} investigates the role of short-term outcomes for long-term causal inference and \cite{zeng2024continuous} serves as a counterpart for \cite{kallus2020role} in the continuous treatment setting. \cite{cai2024long} considers a more realistic scenario where some valid surrogates are unobserved and employ an identifiable variational autoencoder to recover them.
-Further, To solve the unobserved confounder problem, \cite{athey2020combining} proposes a relaxed latent unconfoundedness assumption, and proposes different estimators based on the imputation, weighting, and control function methods. \cite{ghassami2022combining} proposes other feasible assumptions to replace the assumption used in \cite{athey2020combining}. \cite{imbens2022long} exploits the sequential structure of short-term outcomes and develops a proximal learning-based method. \cite{van2023estimating} performs instrumental variable regression to estimate average long-term effects.
-Although many different settings of long-term effect estimation have been explored, to the best of our knowledge, we are the first to focus on the long-term HDRC estimation problem with unobserved confounders.
+\textbf{Long-term Causal Inference.} A common strategy for long-term causal inference is to leverage short-term outcomes via data combination.
+Under the surrogacy assumption that short-term outcomes fully mediate the effect of treatment, \cite{athey2019surrogate} combines multiple short-term outcomes to robustly estimate the long-term average effects, \cite{cheng2021long} models the relationship between the short- and long-term outcomes via deep learning, \cite{singh2022generalized} proposes kernel estimator for more complex average causal estimands and avoids linearity and separability assumptions.
+However, the surrogacy assumption is often too strong and may be violated in practice.
+With all observed confounders, \cite{kallus2020role} investigates the role of short-term outcomes for long-term causal inference under binary treatment, while \cite{zeng2024continuous} serves as a counterpart for continuous treatment. \cite{cai2024long} consider settings with partially unobserved surrogates and employ identifiable variational autoencoder for recovery. \cite{traninferring} address dynamic treatments through reinforcement learning, and \cite{yang2024learning, wu2024policy} develop policy learning method for balancing short- and long-term rewards.
+Further, to address the unobserved confounders, \cite{athey2020combining} introduces a relaxed latent unconfoundedness assumption to achieve identification, which is further leveraged by \cite{chen2023semiparametric} to develop a doubly robust estimator.
+Alternative identifiability assumptions are proposed by \cite{ghassami2022combining, hu2023identification, obradovic2024identification}.
+Interestingly, \cite{park2024bracketing} studies the bracketing relationship between identifiability assumptions in \cite{athey2020combining} and \cite{ghassami2022combining}.
+Based on proximal methods\cite{tchetgen2024introduction}, \cite{imbens2022long} exploits the sequential structure of short-term outcomes. \cite{van2023estimating} performs instrumental variable regression to estimate long-term effects.
+Despite these advances across various settings, to the best of our knowledge, we are the first to focus on the long-term HDRC estimation problem with unobserved confounders and continuous treatment.